Get a Horse!: Production

 Get a Horse! was conceived and directed by Lauren MacMullan, who became the first woman to solo direct a Disney animated film.
 She started working on the short after Wreck-It Ralph director, Rich Moore, told her that Disney was looking for some Mickey Mouse ideas for television.
 Being fond of the earliest Mickey Mouse shorts, mostly because of their simplicity and freshness, she opted for a style resembling the 1920s "rubber hose" animation style prevalent at the time.
 Produced in a year and 6 months, its hand-drawn animation was supervised by Eric Goldberg, and its computer animation by Adam Green.
-To achieve the 1928 look, aging and blur filters were added to the image, while for the CG part, they created new models, faithful to the character designs of 1928.
+To achieve the 1928 look, aging and blur filters were added to the image, while for the CGI part, they created new models, faithful to the character designs of 1928.
 The look of Pete's clothing and car were inspired by his design in the 1929 short The Barn Dance.

-Originally temporary, the production team incorporated archival recordings of Walt Disney's Mickey Mouse voice from 1928 to 1947, and spliced it into the character's dialogue.
+Originally temporary scratch vocals, the production team incorporated archival recordings of Walt Disney's Mickey Mouse voice from 1928 to 1947, and spliced it into the character's dialogue.
 However, they did not find recordings of the word "red", so the crew took three sounds, a "rrr", a "ehh", and a "duh" from Disney's recordings and spliced them together.

-Get a Horse! would become the last short film where Minnie Mouse would be voiced by Russi Taylor, almost six years before her passing on July 26, 2019.
+Get a Horse! would become the last theatrical short film where Minnie Mouse would be voiced by Russi Taylor, almost six years before her death in 2019.

 Release

-Get a Horse! premiered June 11, 2013 at the Annecy International Animated Film Festival in Annecy, France.
+Get a Horse! premiered June 11, 2013, at the Annecy International Animated Film Festival in Annecy, France.
 It made its United States premiere on August 9, 2013, at the D23 Expo in Anaheim, California, and theatrically accompanied Walt Disney Animation Studios' Frozen, which was released on November 27, 2013.

 Since 2016, Get a Horse! is presented as part of the Disney-Pixar Short Film Festival attraction at Disney's Epcot theme park in Orlando, Florida, where it is shown in digital 3-D along with two Pixar short films.
 It is also part of the Walt Disney Animation Studios’ Short Film Collection.

 Home media

-Get a Horse! made its home debut on the Blu-ray, 3D Blu-ray and DVD releases of Frozen on March 18, 2014.
+Get a Horse! made its home debut on the Blu-ray 3D, Blu-ray and DVD releases of Frozen on March 18, 2014.
 It was later released on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.
 The short was re-released on Blu-ray/DVD/Digital on the Celebrating Mickey compilation, released October 23, 2018.
 Celebrating Mickey was reissued in 2021 as part of the U.S. Disney Movie Club exclusive The Best of Mickey Collection along with Fantasia and Fantasia 2000 (Blu-ray/DVD/Digital).